-- 1. If a parent is bringing a private BCBA to a staffing or ARD meeting, or the parent is requesting a private BCBA observe the student, a BRT request should be submitted for Private BCBA involvement in student's case.
-The District BCBA will join the ARD meeting, and/or accompany the private BCBA in the observation and will consult on recommendations for behavior support. - 2.
-All other requests for a BCBA to be involved in a student program, should be made to Assistant Director, Behavior and Special Sites.
+- 2. If a parent is bringing a private BCBA to a staffing or ARD, or the parent is requesting a private BCBA observe the student, a BRT request should be submitted for Private BCBA involvement in student's case.
+The District BCBA will join the ARD meeting, and/or accompany the private BCBA in the observation and will consult on recommendations for behavior support. - 3.
+All other requests for a BCBA to be involved in a student program, should be made to Assistant Director, Behavior and Transition Support.

-Accessing the District-Wide Behavior Paraprofessionals (DWBP)
+4. Accessing the District-Wide Behavior Paraprofessionals (DWBP)

 District-Wide Behavior Paraprofessionals (DWBPs) are available through the Special Education Department in special circumstances in which a student's behaviors have continued, despite the implementation of behavioral strategies within the classroom environment.
-To request DWBP support, the Program Manager overseeing the student's current program will submit a District-Wide Behavior Aide Request Form.
-The student must have a Behavior Intervention Plan (BIP), behavior goal(s), and data tracking sheets individualized for the student's target behaviors.
+To request DWBP support, the student must have a Behavior Intervention Plan (BIP), behavior goal(s), and data tracking sheets individualized for the student's target behaviors.